bacnet-stack/bacnet-stack/README.md

 I hope that you get your BACnet Device working!
 If not, join us on the mailing list and we can help.

-Steve Karg
-Birmingham, Alabama USA
+Steve Karg, Birmingham, Alabama USA skarg@users.sourceforge.net
-skarg@users.sourceforge.net

 ASHRAE® and BACnet® are registered trademarks of the